pharzan/stocks-api/README.md

 # STOCK API
 This repository contains my solution to a coding challenge for a job interview.
 I thought I'd do a video recording of the process.
 It's something I wanted to do for a long time and I thought this would be a good start.
+Below I have added the videos to my code and [here](./pdf/Stock Trades API.pdf) the pdf file of the chalenge can be found.

 ## Walkthrough: